NeuroTechX/ntx_slack_archive/_announcements_.md

  >mhough Regardless of what we know about microtubules, it needs to be the case that people looking at the event page (even if they dont attend the event) see that the framing of the event was sound, and that there wasnt an unquestioned endorsement of the speaker.

+6/9/2017 5:07 PM

+ **stephen** :

+ >This is just what you do if you want to navigate controversial territory.
+You put ten times the usual effort into framing the conversation in a way that retains credibility for the hosting organization.